About

 For students who are selected for undergraduate or postgraduate scholarships, the Grant Morris Foundation will award $4,000 per year until graduation.
 When combined with other possible sources of financial aid, the Grant Morris Foundation scholarship should significantly reduce the need for students to seek private loans to pay for their post-secondary education.

-The Grant Morris Foundation scholarship is an important part of Mr. Morris' goal to increase the number of students who earn a first degree or credential and dramatically improve their standard of living and ability to contribute their time and talent to society.
+The Grant Morris Foundation scholarship is an important part of Dr. Morris' goal to increase the number of students who earn a first degree or credential and dramatically improve their standard of living and ability to contribute their time and talent to society.

 $M *

-Raised and donated a cumulative total of $1,040,461 for youth development and education
+Raised and donated a cumulative total of $1,642,000 for youth development and education

 $K

-The Grant Morris Endowment Fund at Ontario Tech University has awarded 38 scholarships to students with financial barriers
+The Grant Morris Endowment Fund at Ontario Tech University has awarded 40 scholarships to students with financial barriers

 Education Creates New Pathways